ALW93/App-Academy/7.27-7.31/Monday/Notes.md

 - **`Asynchronous`** : No guarantee in the total order that commands are executed.
   - Some examples of async methods:
   - **`setTimeout()`** : a method used to execute a callback after a given amount of time.
+    - setTimeout's time delay is not an absolute guarantee, simply a **minimum**.
     ```js
     setTimeout(function () {
       console.log("time is up!");